Marketing Attribution Modeling: Which Model to Choose And When

-While each company’s needs are different, Y42’s handbook Why Marketing Matters sums up the process nicely: Typically, organizations rely on Google Analytics at first, which uses last-click attribution as default.
+While each company’s needs are different, Y42’s handbook Why Marketing Matters: Typically, organizations rely on Google Analytics at first, which uses last-click attribution as default.
 This requires little technical setup and works well for companies with minimal channels.
 As you add more marketing touchpoints and channels, you’ll need more insight into how they’re performing and will likely graduate to a multi-touch attribution model.

 When you’re new to attribution, it may make sense to start out with a single-touch attribution model.
 Whether you’re strapped for resources or have limited touchpoints in your buying cycle, focusing on a single touch will help you start collecting data and making decisions.
 First, decide what you’d like to measure.
 If you want to find the most efficient channels to build the top of your funnel, or if brand awareness is your goal, a first-touch model might be right for you.
 If you’re focused on driving conversions, you’ll want to go with the last touch or last non-direct click model.

 Once your company requires a more thorough multi-touch attribution model, you’ll need to again assess which data is important to analyze.
 For example, if you place more importance on acquisition and conversion than the touchpoints in between, you’ll likely want to adopt a position-based model.
 Take another look at the attribution model list above; the descriptions and benefits listed there should give you a good idea of the types of models that will best serve you.
 Do further research on your preferred model to find best practices for how to implement, adapt, and analyze it.